-As noted in Section 200-16.A(2) of the Town Zoning Code, multiple dwellings are permitted subject to the following requirements:
+As noted in Section 200-16.A(23) of the Town Zoning Code, multiple row or attached dwellings are permitted subject to the following requirements:

-- i.
-No building is to exceed 150 feet in length. - ii.
-The minimum distance between principal buildings is to equal two times the height of the highest building, and the minimum distance between a principal and an accessory building is 20 feet. - iii.
-Any inner court is to have a minimum dimension of 60 feet, and any outer court a minimum dimension of 20 feet and a depth not exceeding its width.
+- a.
+No building is to exceed 150 feet in length.
+The maximum number of dwelling units in a group of row dwellings is six. - b.
+The minimum distance between principal buildings is to equal two times the height of the highest building, and the minimum distance between a principal and an accessory building is 20 feet. - c.
+Any inner court is to have a minimum dimension of 60 feet, and any outer court a minimum dimension of 20 feet and a depth not exceeding its width. - d.
+There is to be provided on the same lot a suitably equipped and landscaped children's play area with a minimum of 400 square feet for each dwelling unit. - e.
+Signs, subject to the requirements of § 200-28, and not more than one building identification sign of an area not greater than 14 square feet and located in the front or side yard. - f.
+Row or attached dwellings, defined as "a one-family dwelling with two common or party walls separating it from adjacent units on both sides", in addition to being subject to the above provisions are also subject to the following conditions: - The maximum number of dwelling units in a group of row dwellings shall be six.

-- iv.
-There is to be provided on the same lot a suitably equipped and landscaped children's play area with a minimum of 400 square feet for each dwelling unit. - v.
-Signs, subject to the requirements of § 200-28, and not more than one building identification sign of an area not greater than 14 square feet and located in the front or side yard. - vi.
-Row or attached dwellings, defined as "a one-family dwelling with two common or party walls separating it from adjacent units on both sides", in addition to being subject to the above provisions are also subject to the following conditions: - The maximum number of dwelling units in a group of row dwellings shall be six. - At least 1/3 of the net site area is to be devoted to permanent open space and/or for sites suitable for recreation as required by Zoning Code Subsection A(2)(d).
+- At least 1/3 of the net site area is to be devoted to permanent open space and/or for sites suitable for recreation as required by Zoning Code Subsection A(2)(d).
 Undeveloped permanent open space is to be provided and guaranteed at the rate of 1,500 square feet per bedroom. - In considering such residential developments, the Planning Board shall follow the procedures and requirements set forth in § 200-31, entitled "Cluster developments."